 Subject Subject title Total Hrs Lec - Lab - Ext - Total

 ELEC 101 ELECTRICAL FUNDAMENTALS 60 20 00 80

 ELEC 102 RESIDENTIAL WIRING 45 25 00 70

-ELEC 103 COMMERICAL WIRING 90 50 00 140
+ELEC 103 COMMERCIAL WIRING 90 50 00 140

-ELEC 104 SPECIALTY LOCATIONS 90 40 00 130 ELEC 105 MANAGEMENT & PRODUCTIVITY 45 25 00 70 Total Conta ct Hours Required for Completion 330 160 00 490 electrical field.
+ELEC 104 SPECIALTY LOCATIONS 90 40 00 130

+ELEC 105 MANAGEMENT & PRODUCTIVITY 45 25 00 70

+Total Contact Hours Required for Completion 330 160 00 490

+The Training Center of Central Texas' 2H Electrician Training Program is a twenty-two-week, five module courses designed to provide students with the training and skills necessary for careers in the electrical field.
 The course begins with an introduction to the NEC and electrical theory fundamentals, then goes through construction practices, safety, and jobsite conditions.
 The Construction Electrician Certification will focus on residential, commercial, and industrial trade practices, as well as the topics of grounding, bonding, complex switching and controls, motors, transformers and construction management.
 There are scheduled lab days which will demonstrate installations and develop the students' skills with installations.